 Jean-Pierre Louvet, Juan-Luis Martínez & Phil Jackson (maintainers)

 Note: Old document.
-Some links are broken, but the information is still valid. - Fractal art
+Most links are broken, but the information is still valid. - Fractal art

 Wikipedia - Fractal art